uclaacm/teach-la-dev-training/supplemental-react/03_reducing_state_management_problems/README.md

 ### The Spread Operator

 With the spread operator, we can create "deeper" copies of objects as opposed to "shallow" copies.
 Deep copies are not connected to the original data, while shallow copies are "connected" to the data by having the same reference pointer!
 (Which is why you get some non-update shenanigans sometimes, React uses Object.is to check for equality!)

+Let's try doing the same thing as above except with the spread operator this time!

 ```tsx
 const arr: number[] = [1, 2, 3];